rjbultitude/theconditionalorchestra/README.md

 ###Clement Arpeggio
 Applied to all clement conditions.
 Plays one type of sequence (pitches and stops) when weather _ishumid_ and another when it's not.
+A randomly selected note from the sequence array is played when the sequence has played twice.

 ###Long Notes
 Plays for any type of weather.
 The note in each chord it plays depends on the _windBearing_.